Duke Huan of Lu: Death and succession

 In 698 BC Wen Jiang's father Duke Xi of Qi died and was succeeded by his son Duke Xiang of Qi.
 Before her marriage to Duke Huan of Lu, Wen Jiang and her older half-brother Duke Xiang had had an incestuous relationship.

 In 694 BC, the eighteenth year of his reign, Duke Huan visited the State of Qi with his wife, and Duke Xiang and Wen Jiang renewed their sexual liaison.
 When Duke Huan found out about their relationship, Duke Xiang ordered his half brother Prince Pengsheng to murder Duke Huan when he was drunk.

 The people of Lu were incensed at Duke Xiang's crime, but could not do anything because Qi was a stronger state.
 To appease Lu, Duke Xiang had Pengsheng executed as a scapegoat.
 Crown Prince Tong, the son of Duke Huan and Wen Jiang, subsequently succeeded his father as ruler of Lu, to be known as Duke Zhuang of Lu.

 Other children

-Besides Duke Zhuang, Duke Huan and Wen Jiang had two other sons named Shu Ya and Ji You.
-Duke Huan also had an older son named Qingfu with a concubine.
+Besides Duke Zhuang, Duke Huan and Wen Jiang had two other sons named Shu Ya (叔牙) and Ji You (季友).
+Duke Huan also had an older son named Qingfu (慶父) with a concubine.
 Qingfu, Shu Ya, and Ji You were founders of three powerful clans that later controlled the power of Lu.
 Together they were called the Three Huan for all being descendants of Duke Huan.
 Ji You's lineage, called Jisun or Ji, eventually formed the splinter state of Fei.

-Duke Huan of Lu's son through Qingfu (慶父) was the ancestor of Mencius.
-He was descended from Duke Yang of the State of Lu 魯煬公 Duke Yang was the son of Bo Qin, who was the son of the Duke of Zhou of the Zhou dynasty royal family.
+Duke Huan of Lu was the ancestor of Mencius through Qingfu.
+He was descended from Duke Yang of Lu, who was the son of Bo Qin, who was the son of the Duke of Zhou of the Zhou dynasty royal family.
 The genealogy is found in the Mencius family tree (孟子世家大宗世系).